 - Know that overcoming the need for approval is not about changing others in your life (however a toxic environment may be a component).
 Your self worth journey begins and ends with you.

 - Dig deep and determine the type of approval seeking personality you identify with most.
+What is holding you back from authenticity?

 I found an article on livebrazen.com that describes 7 approval seeking personality types.
 Take a look at the descriptions below to help you identify or become more aware of what motivates your need for external validation.